ftdc-picsl/pmacsPreps/README.md

 The executable scripts are stored in `bin/`, eg

 ```
-bin/runprep.sh [args]
+bin/runprep.sh -m modality -v version [args]
 ```

-runs a container of the form `containers/modalityprep-version.sif`.
+runs a container at the path `containers/modalityprep-version.sif`.

-The containers are not included in this repository.
+The containers are not included in this repository because they are too large.

-The generic script `runprep.sh` is designed to run any prep; more specialized, specific scripts may be added later.
+The generic script `runprep.sh` is designed to run any prep, and has been tested on [qsi ,fmri, asl]prep.

 ## Container information